jaywcjlove/tsbb/README.md

 #### `Features`

+⏱ Quickly initialize the example project and quickly enter the development mode.
+♻️ Recompile the code when project files get added, removed or modified.
-🚀 Faster compilation speed.
+📚 Readable source code that encourages learning and contribution 🚀 Faster, Faster compilation speed.
-🌱 Recompile files on changes automatic transforms.
 🔥 Zero-config, single dependency.

 ## Quick Start